isomerpages/sportsg-corp/_support/National Registry of Coaches/How to be an NROC Coach.md

 **Membership Fees**

-*   For Provisional Membership**,** no membership fee is required during the three-year term.
+*   For Provisional Membership, no membership fee is required during the three-year term.
 A coach may convert to full NROC membership once he/she had attained the required certification before the expiry of the provisional membership.
-*   For full Membership**,** no membership fee is required for the initial three-year term.
+*   For full Membership, no membership fee is required for the initial three-year term.
 A renewal fee of $60.00 applies for subsequent blocks of each three-year terms.
 All fees paid are not refundable.